Best restaurants in Toronto

 Why go?
 Go if you’ve been binge watching Chef’s Table and are craving a meal that’s a work of art.
 The stunning views of the city are a bonus to an already impressive experience.

 What is it?
 Beautiful, elevated dishes shed new light on Thai food.
-Chef Nuit’s menu at Kiin focuses on dishes from all over Thailand and offers ingredient driven sharing plates that are packed with flavour, colour and texture.
+Chef Nuit’s menu at the inspired Kiin focuses on dishes from all over Thailand and offers ingredient driven sharing plates that are packed with flavour, colour and texture.

 What is it?
 After 5 ½ years, Rose and Sons recently scrapped their all-day diner roots and revamped themselves into a proper Toronto-style deli.
 From chopped liver and onions, to seriously delicious hot pastrami sandwiches, Rose & Son’s is a perfect meal option for a schmaltzy lunch or dinner.